Amer Didić

-Amer Didić (born December 28, 1994) is a professional soccer player who plays as a centre-back for Canadian Premier League club Atlético Ottawa.
-Born in Bosnia and Herzegovina, he represents the Canada national team.
+Amer Didić (born December 28, 1994) is a professional soccer player who plays as a centre-back for Cavalry FC in the Canadian Premier League.

 Club career

 Early career

 Born in Zenica, Bosnia, and raised in Edmonton, Alberta, Canada, Didić began playing soccer with Sherwood Park District SA and later spent time in the FC Edmonton Academy system before playing four years of college soccer at Baker University, where he was a two-time NAIA All-American.
 As a senior in 2015, he was named a NSCAA and NAIA All-American, as well as being named the Heart of America Athletic Conference Most Valuable Player.

 Swope Park Rangers

 Didić was signed by United Soccer League side Swope Park Rangers on March 2, 2016.
 In August 2016, Sporting Kansas City announced that they had signed Didić on a short-term loan, to play in the 2016-17 CONCACAF Champions League against Central FC.
 Didić made his first team debut on August 16, 2016 in the competition.
 After receiving rave reviews in his first season with Swope Park Rangers, Didić was named to the 2016 USL All-League First Team.